Yoshizumi Ishihara

-Yoshizumi Ishihara (石原 良純, Ishihara Yoshizumi) is a Japanese weather forecaster, TV personality, and actor.
+Yoshizumi Ishihara (石原 良純, Ishihara Yoshizumi) is a Japanese weather presenter, TV personality, and actor.
 Born in Zushi, Kanagawa, he is the second son of Tokyo governor Shintaro Ishihara, and brother of politicians Nobuteru Ishihara and Hirotaka Ishihara.

 Biography

 Ishihara was born on 15 January 1962 in Zushi, Kanagawa.

 He entered Keio University in 1980 to study Economics.

 He is a self-proclaimed railway enthusiast.